 It is essential that students can speak and write English fluently, in order that they can understand lectures, produce reports and other written work, give oral presentations, and undertake exams.
-Imperial College will normally accept students with an IELTS score of at least 6.5.
 Full details of the English language requirements can be found on the Postgraduate prospectus site.

 Course fees and costs

 - If your normal residence is in the UK, or you are a resident of any EU country, you will be classed as a Home Student for fee-paying purposes;